Some of My Articles

 2. I use my machine for office work or homework.

-3. I use my machine for all sorts of different production work like, music, video, design, application development, or serious gaming that requires very specific hardware and software...
-In short I need a very powerful machine.
+3. I use my machine for all sorts of different production work, music, video, design, or serious gaming that requires very specific hardware, software, and a very powerful machine.

 Pretty much every user out there, certainly anyone who feels the need to read this article is of type #2 on this list.
 People who are of type #1 could easily get away with using a tablet of some kind, or a small notebook, and really don't need a more functional computer than that.
 People in group #3 will never read this article because they already know what they need.

 So now that we've determined that you are almost certianly reading this because you are in group #2, what do you actually need?
 In that respect you have 2 choices:

 It should be noted that there is a 3rd type of machine out there named the Chromebook.
 These are nice machines that run Linux for an operating system (like your Android devices).
 But they are not at all classified as real work machines.
 They are really only suitable as "notebooks", for people of type #1 listed above.
 It's comparable to a really nice tablet with a keyboard.

 I will go over now what are the details of each...

 Windows machines are far and wide the most common.
 They are used as office machines.
 Their primary selling point today is that they run Microsoft Office.
 Well, duh.
 But that is extremely important.
 Because though there are a number of free, open source alternatives, nothing really compares with, or is 100% compatible with, Microsoft Office.
 This is why Windows is hands down the most widely used OS in all business.
 And by "all business", I am excluding people who do a lot of design and graphics.
 That's not "business" in the same sense.
 And those people don't require an office machine.
 They require a graphics machine.
 Whereas Windows is perfectly suited for this type of work, the Macs are actually designed 1st with that in mind.
 And there in lies the biggest difference between the two.
 It's also one of the reasons that Macs tend to be much more expensive.